danielle-segal/image-matching-fundamental-matrix-estimation/README.md

 pip install -r requirements.txt
 ```

-> The notebook was developed and run on a Kaggle GPU environment (NVIDIA T4).
+> The script was developed and run on a Kaggle GPU environment (NVIDIA T4).

 ## Usage